skip to main content

 Entropion, a condition in which the lower eyelid turns inward, can cause eye irritation and result in excessive tearing, crusting, mucous discharge and even vision loss.
 Although most commonly the result of aging and the weakening of the eyelid muscles, entropion may also be caused by a birth defect, eye injury, scarring or tumors.

 Patients whose eyelids turn inward can undergo an outpatient surgical procedure to tighten the eyelid and return it to its normal position.
 For those cases where surgery is not an option, the condition is treated with lubricating drops, ointments and temporary sutures.
-Since entropion can cause damage to the outer part of the eye, known as the cornea, we strongly suggest an evaluation with our oculoplastic surgeon, Dr. Zwick.
+Since entropion can cause damage to the outer part of the eye, known as the cornea, we strongly suggest an evaluation with Dr. Zhao or Dr. Mehta, one of our oculoplastic surgeons.

 View Video